2mol/elm-colormaps/README.md

 ## Examples:

-The `examples` directory contains code illustrating
+The `examples` directory contains code illustrating all abovementioned functionality.
+Everything can be run at once by starting `elm-repl` from within that directory.
+It has some additional dependencies to the library itself.

 ## What are Colormaps